 It has been said, however that if you run graphite through the sharpener also, it will help clean the blades.
 So after you are all done sharpening the colored pencils used that day, I recommend running some graphite pencils through it.

 Personally, I don’t use battery operated sharpeners.
 I’m sure there are good ones out there.
 But in my opinion, based on my experience, many don’t have enough power to give you quality sharpening and could chew up your pencils.

-Update: I have purchased the Tripworthy battery operated sharpener and I love it!
+Update: I have purchased the Tripworthy Battery Operated Sharpener (Click here to check price) and I love it!
 It does NOT chew the pencil and puts a long and very sharp point on it.
 Very lightweight, portable and takes 4 AA batteries.
 I highly recommend it!

 Keep it Simple

 When needing to crank out a commission or art projects for my workshops and classes, I don’t have time to worry or stress over sharpening my pencils.

 So I keep it simple for how to sharpen colored pencils: brief turn or two in the handheld to refresh the point and electric for dull, broken or multiple pencils.

 Questions or comments?
 Please don’t hesitate to add them below.